yd4wh/DATA-512-Final-Project/Final_Project_Plan.md

 Due to the maintenance nature of these datasets, some colleges no longer have all the information listed above, therefore, some institutions will be removed during the data cleaning step due to NULL data values.

-### Repoducibility
+### Reproducibility

-All datasets used for this analysis are static datasets hosted on the U.S. Department of Education website (retrivable via links provided above).
+All datasets used for this analysis are static datasets hosted on the U.S. Department of Education website (retrievable via links provided above).
 Developers can also use API calls to retrieve the same datasets.

 	The College Scorecard API is a GET API that lives at http://api.data.gov/ed/collegescorecard/ The endpoint for querying all data is /v1/schools